pandas-dev/pandas/doc/source/io.rst

-If ``numpy=True`` is passed to ``read_json`` an attempt will be made to sniff an appropriate dtype during deserialization and to subsequently decode directly to numpy arrays, bypassing the need for intermediate Python objects.
+If ``numpy=True`` is passed to ``read_json`` an attempt will be made to sniff an appropriate dtype during deserialization and to subsequently decode directly to NumPy arrays, bypassing the need for intermediate Python objects.

 This can provide speedups if you are deserialising a large amount of numeric
 data: